 Why It Belongs

 The Pot Basket is the kind of piece that settles into a home and stays.
 Its rounded, ballooned form can cradle firewood by the hearth, soften the corner of a living room with folded blankets, or keep vegetables within reach in the kitchen.
-In smaller spaces, it becomes a single, grounding object—easy to lift and carry, yet large enough to hold the odds and ends.
+In smaller spaces, it becomes a single, grounding object easy to lift and carry, yet large enough to hold the odds and ends.

-It’s a vessel you don’t have to think about often, yet you notice it in the quiet moments—when you set something inside, or when your hand brushes against its textured rim.
+It’s a vessel you don’t have to think about often, yet you notice it in the quiet moments when you set something inside, or when your hand brushes against its textured rim.
 That’s when you remember it was made start to finish by one person, in a place where baskets are still crafted to last.

 Stewardship

-The Pot Basket is a visual and tactile reminder of stewardship.
-It reflects respect for the resources given to us, and a deep appreciation for the skill and wisdom that have been passed down through generations.
+Stewardship reflects respect for the resources given to us, and a deep appreciation for the skill and wisdom that have been passed down through generations.

 For those who value stewardship, the Pot Basket serves as a visual and tangible reminder of the responsibility we hold to honour the resources we are given, to co-labour with the hands that shape them, and to create spaces that reflect gratitude.